fardeen85/fardeen85/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Android development
+- 🔭 I’m currently working on Software frontend and backend development
-- 🌱 I’m currently learning jetpack compose library
+- 🌱 I’m currently working on large scale projects
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Android,kotlin or any tech related stuff
+- 💬 Ask me about any tech related stuff
 - 📫 How to reach me: ...linkedin (https://www.linkedin.com/in/fardeen-khan-7b4971202/)
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I code more correctly when listning songs 😄